 The same water quality issues that damage your ice machine can also create serious health risks for your family, employees, or customers.
 Contaminated ice is more than just an inconvenience; it can be a source of illness and, for businesses, a major liability.
 Understanding what’s lurking in your ice is the first step toward ensuring every cube is clean, safe, and pure.

-Understanding Bacteria and the Potential for Foodborne Illness
+The Link Between Ice Bacteria and Foodborne Illness

 An ice machine’s dark, damp interior is an ideal environment for bacteria, mold, and slime to grow.
 Without regular professional cleaning, these harmful contaminants can flourish, turning your ice supply into a health hazard.
 Every time you scoop ice, you could be transferring these germs into drinks.
 This can lead to foodborne illnesses with symptoms ranging from an upset stomach to more severe health complications.
 The best way to prevent this is through consistent, thorough cleaning and sanitation, which is a key part of our service maintenance programs.
 Keeping your machine clean protects both your equipment and the people who rely on it.